Regular procedure

 Decisions

-According to IGI-DAI, in 2022 364 onwards appeals were finalised, of which 283 were favourable for IGI-DAI and 81 for the asylum seekers.[85]
+According to IGI-DAI, in 2022 364 onwards appeals were finalised, of which 283 were favourable for IGI-DAI and 81 for the asylum seekers.[117]
+However, the Administrative County Courts reported a total of 302 decisions issued.

-Decisions by Administrative County Court: 2022
+Decisions by Administrative County Court: 2023

-Regional Court Total Refugee status Subsidiary Protection Admission appeal filed by IGI Dismissed appeal filed by IGI Dismisses as unfounded Appeal annulled Rehearing cases by the first court
+Regional Court Total Refugee status Subsidiary Protection Admission appeal filed by IGI Dismissed appeal filed by IGI Dismisses as unfounded Appeal annulled

 Legal assistance

 According to Article 17(1)(e) of the Asylum Act, the asylum seeker has the right to counselling and assistance from a representative of a Romanian or foreign NGO, in any phase of the asylum procedure.
-The asylum seeker has the right to be given, upon request, legal and procedural information, including information on the first instance procedure, in line with the provisions on public judicial assistance in civil matters, taking into account his or her personal situation.[86]
+The asylum seeker has the right to be given, upon request, legal and procedural information, including information on the first instance procedure, in line with the provisions on public judicial assistance in civil matters, taking into account their personal situation.[118]

 The law sets out the right of the asylum seeker to be provided, upon request, according to the legislation on public judicial assistance in civil matters and taking into account the personal situation of the foreigner, information on the motivation of the rejection of the asylum application, the procedure for challenging the ordinance through which the measure of placement in a specially closed spaces was taken, as well as the possibility to challenge the decision which granted, reduced or withdraw the material reception conditions.[119]